Could AI in the classroom really replace teachers?

 The need to plan each lesson can be another hefty task which technology can make far simpler and more efficient.
 Teachers can now input all kinds of data into AI resources, including presentations, images, old lesson plans, PDFs, video and audio files, which the online software then sorts through and analyses to create easy to use lesson plans.
 Educators can review these suggested plans, make important changes and deliver the lesson in a way which engages the class.
 This saves valuable time, allowing teachers to avoid the need to wade through masses of documents and start from scratch in planning each lesson.

 3. Offering adaptive and personalised learning

 The question of how to offer differentiated learning, and monitor the progression of all students in a full classroom, is another long-standing challenge facing teachers.
-Adaptive learning systems can help achieve this personalised instruction by learning about a student as they themselves learn.
+Adaptive learning technology can help achieve this personalised instruction by learning about a student as they themselves learn.
 This data enables the technology to understand and adapt to each student’s needs and to offer suggested next steps based on each pupil’s level of understanding and ability.
 The more advanced learning management systems can also offer schools in-depth breakdowns of student performance on a variety of academic indicators.
 This makes it easier for teachers to track student progression, identify gaps in learning and customise their teaching accordingly to meet each student’s unique learning needs.

 Incorporating AI in education opens up many new and exciting possibilities.
 It can be used to help with planning courses, assessing students and ensuring the delivery of personalised and adaptive learning.
 Rather than worrying that AI will replace teachers, we need to focus instead on how teachers can use AI effectively in the classroom to reap the benefits of technological innovations and free up valuable time and energy to spend on quality teaching.